Micro/Nano Scale Heat Transfer Lab

 Ph.D Massachusetts Institute of Technology, 2011

 Our group focuses on design of advanced composite materials for thermal management and energy conversion applications.
-Experimental work involves material synthesis and characterization of thermal properties.
-Simultaneously we use first-principles atomistic methods to elucidate the mechanisms of thermal transport processes in a wide range of materials including bulk semiconductors, nanostructured materials such as superlattices, disordered materials like alloys, and polymer composites.
+Experimental research involves material synthesis and characterization of thermal properties.
+Simultaneously we use first-principles atomistic simulations to elucidate the mechanisms of thermal transport processes in a wide range of materials including bulk semiconductors, nanostructured materials such as superlattices, disordered materials like alloys, and polymer composites.

 High thermal conductivity (k) aligned polymer-graphene nanocomposites